 Accessibility: Korteniemi Heritage Farm is accessible from the parking lot as the 200m path is wide.
 It is also possible to drive to the farm with permission.
 There is an accessible toilet right next to the parking lot.
 Accessibility is limited within the farm and its garden and buildings, but the main building can be accessed by request.

 When to go: You can visit the area at any time of the year as some of the trails from Korteniemi are also being used in the winter.
 The road and parking lot are cleared from the snow, but the farm will be closed and covered by snow in winter.
 The best months to visit Korteniemi are from May to September, when the farm is open.

 Special to remember: Make sure to check out where and when you are allowed to make a fire if you go hiking on the trails.
 You can pick berries and mushroom in the national park, and you are allowed to fish as long as you respect everyman’s rights.
 If you want to swim in the area, check that Liesjärvi lake doesn’t have blue-green algae in it as it’s a health hazard.
 The Lake Wiki shows up-to-date algae info.

 Also visit in the area

 The Korteniemi Heritage Farm is part of the Liesjärvi National Park and Häme Lake Uplands.
-Saari Folk Park, Iso-Melkutin lake and Pääjärvi recreation area are all in relatively close proximity to Korteniemi.
+Saari Folk Park, Iso-Melkutin lake and Pääjärvi recreation area are all in proximity to Korteniemi.
 Torronsuo National Park is also located in Tammela.